 Finding the right property, and determining how to

 pay for it are only the preliminary steps in what can be a daunting process.
 Learn how to purchase New York City real estate hassle free.

 Many buyers deal with stress when buying a home or an investment property, as the process of purchasing real estate in New York City can be confusing and overwhelming without the right help.

-Elika Associates agents make this process much less stressful and complex by providing advice and assistance for our clients.
-We have represented hundreds of buyers in New York, and as we do not offer any seller’s services, we avoid conflicts of interest to offer the best possible services.
+Elika Associates agents make this process much less stressful and complicated by providing advice and assistance for our clients.
+We have represented hundreds of buyers in New York, and as we do not offer any seller’s services, we avoid conflicts of interest to provide the best possible services.

 Before buying a property, buyers should understand the different types of New York City real estate available in the city.
 Most of the apartments for sale in New York City are co-operatives.
 The main difference between cooperative and other types of property is that a co-op apartment building is owned by a corporation, which consists of the building’s residents.

 “Could I begin life again, knowing what I now know, and had money to invest, I would buy every square inch of Manhattan.”
 John Jacob Astor – America’s first millionaire

 Let an Elika expert search, filter and send you the best available New York City Condos, Co-ops or Townhouses for sale that match your specific housing needs: REQUEST A CUSTOM SEARCH or CALL: 212-590-0545